alexdevero/alex-devero-blog/__drafts__/draft--four-ways-create-objects.md

 ## Quick introduction

 In JavaScript, there are often multiple ways to do the same thing.
 This includes creating new objects.
-So far, there are at least six ways to to this.
+So far, there are at least six ways to this.
 This tutorial will show you each of these ways.
 First, you will learn how to create new objects with object literals and the `new` keyword.

 Next, you will learn how to create objects with native `Object.create()` and `Object.assign()` methods.
 After that, you will learn how to do this also with function constructors and ES6 classes.
 Without further ado, let's begin.